Summer Intern Positions

 Behavioral pharmacology of emerging drugs of abuse

-A summer intern will work with several categories of illicit drugs, including synthetic cannabinoids (constituents of K2/”Spice” smoking blends), analogues of cathinone (present in “bath salts” preparations), and novel arylcyclohexylamines (related to PCP and ketamine.)
-In an effort to better understand the biological actions of these emerging drugs of abuse, the research establishes a battery of behavioral and physiological tests in mice against which to compare these compounds with more well-known drugs of abuse (the phytocannabinoid delta9-THC, psychostimulants like MDMA and methamphetamine, and PCP).
+A summer intern will work with several categories of illicit drugs, including synthetic cannabinoids (constituents of K2/”Spice” smoking blends), analogues of cathinone (present in “bath salts” preparations), and novel opioids (related to morphine.)
+In an effort to better understand the biological actions of these emerging drugs of abuse, the research uses a battery of behavioral and physiological tests in mice against which to compare these compounds with more well-known drugs of abuse (the phytocannabinoid delta9-THC, psychostimulants like MDMA and methamphetamine, and opioids like morphine and fentanyl).
 Students will have the opportunity to assist with surgeries (intraperitoneal implantation of biotelemetry probes which simultaneously measure core temperature and locomotor activity), work with mice in behavioral assays (including operant tests of food-maintained responding, and assays of drug-elicited effects such as analgesia and catalepsy), and assist with dissections for studies involving tissue distribution and disposition of drug.
 This is a large project integrating the basic sciences of chemistry, pharmacology, and biology, as well as the clinical application of these scientific discoveries.
 Students will thus be able to choose among specific experiments that can be matched to their background and interest.
 Students with biology, chemistry, or psychology backgrounds are particularly encouraged to apply.